jesusprz24/teamprogen/README.md

 Below is a walkthrough video that explains the process.

 # Installation
-  1. Download Node.js and install npm
+  1. Download Node.js
-  2.
+  2. Install npm by typing npm i inquirer@8.2.4
+  3. Then run it in the terminal by typing node index.js